zackmdavis/Less_Wrong_Drafts/said_scrap.md

 > I am not interested in answering this question (as I don’t see any compelling reason given for why it would be worth my time, or why it would benefit others), though maybe someone else is!

 _ concede that it's empirical whether people can handle Said, but normatively, that's a problem for the rationality project; "ppl will stop contributing" has the structure of blackmail
-_ we don't owe you respect like how pulling sponsorship from ACX meetups isn't punishment: https://x.com/ohabryka/status/2043543756977430593

 _ work in "On the Construction of Beacons"
 _ please don't critique my personal conduct?!?
 _ law school